The Ultimate KPI Guide (2026)

 As you know, KPIs measure the success, the output, quantity, or quality of an ongoing process or activity that is already in place.

 OKRs, on the other hand, provide the missing link between ambition and reality.
 They help you break the status quo and take you into new, often unknown, territory.
 If you have a big dream—an inspiring Ultimate Goal — for your company, you need OKRs that take you there.
-Here’s an article that goes into depth on the difference between OKRs and KPIs.

 Let’s look at OKRs and KPIs as a metaphor.
 Imagine your organization is a car and you’re driving that car toward a destination (your Ultimate Goal).
 Your KPIs are what you’ll find on your car’s dashboard, like the fuel gauge and engine temperature gauge.
 These are things you’ll constantly need to watch.
 In contrast, OKRs are like your roadmap.
 They’ll guide you to your destination.
 OKRs are temporary, they’ll change from time to time.
 Once you’ve passed a landmark toward your destination, you’ll focus on the next one.